Victor Wanyama now a transfer target for Manchester United

 Wanyama has found it tough to break back into the Tottenham Hotspurs first eleven since returning from injury.
 It is this situation that the Daily Mail suggests might have alerted United to think that he could be available for around £40m.

 United, however, are not the only one looking at Wanyama with a covetous eye.
-No less than Steven Gerrard, Liverpool’s now retired talismanic midfielder, suggested that the Kenyan captain would be an apt fit at the Anfield club to provide defensive cover.
+No less than Steven Gerrard, Liverpool’s now retired talismanic midfielder, suggested that Wanyama would be an apt fit at the Anfield club to provide defensive cover.

 Wanyama, however, is not the only player United are eyeing.
 Ivory Coast international midfielder Jean Marie Seri has been on the club’s radar after his consistently top notch displays with French Ligue One side, Nice.